zackstout/beatles-songwriting/README.md

 - I-ii-iii-IV-V walk
 - ✅ _Don't let me down_ (I-ii)
 - If I fell, I'm only sleeping (I-ii-iii)
-- Here there and everywhere, Sexy Sadie (I-ii-iii-IV)
+- Here, there and everywhere, Sexy Sadie (I-ii-iii-IV)
 - ✅ _Getting better_ (all the way up to V)
 - _Boys don't cry_, _Like a rolling stone_ (Hendrix cover)